mmr116/document-search-using-vector-embeddings-openai-rag/README.md

-# An app to generate Vector Embeddings for PDF Document, store in the vector database and Search for information with OpenAI language model
+# An app to generate Vector Embeddings for PDF document, store in the vector database and Search for information with OpenAI language model